StevenMDixon/Open-Web-Shell/readme.md

-# :cocktail: Open Web Shell
+# :shrimp: Open Web Shell

 Open web shell is a simple terminal/shell for your react web app or react website.